 Multi-Product Pipelines

-At any given time, it is interesting to know what product is flowing through the pipeline.
+Knowing what product flows through the pipeline at any given time is interesting.
 Batch tracking can be performed using the leak detection system.
 In this case, the positions of the products and mixing zones within the pipeline are tracked.
-Batch scheduling allows arrival times and capacities to be planned.
+Batch scheduling allows for planned arrival times and capacities.
 Deliveries to individual tanks and buyers can also be scheduled.
-It is also possible to reduce the waste created by the mixing of products in the pipeline.
+Reducing the waste of mixing products in the pipeline is also possible.

 Figure 10:Multi-Product Batch Tracking